microsoft/PHIDeIDPortal/README.md

 10. Deploy the metadata sync and custom Function app by configuring the Azure Function to pull from your forked GH repo or by cloning the repo and doing a publish.
 11. Create the AI Search Index, Custom Skill and Indexer definitions (in that order) using the three JSON configuration files in the search-config folder of the Repo
-12. Publish the Web application from the Web folder (TODO)
-13. Upload documents to the Blob Storage Container created in #3 and ensure the Indexer is running.
+12. Upload documents to the Blob Storage Container created in #3 and ensure the Indexer is running.

 ## Contributing